 It dawned on me after hanging up that this is something many marketing pros like this particular prospect may still be a bit fuzzy.
 Thus, I thought it’d be worth zooming in on it a bit.

-Data anonymization and anonymous data, defined
+Data anonymization and anonymous data, defined for marketing professionals

 This difference between the two terms is at the very root of what distinguishes a customer data platform and a data management platform.